MirrorsAndMisdirections/FastFlowTransform/docs/Incremental.md

 The logic is:

 * If `--full-refresh` is set → **ignore incremental** and call `full_refresh_table`.

-* Otherwise, if model has `meta.incremental.enabled` and the target exists:
+* Otherwise, if the model has `incremental.enabled` and the target exists:

   * attempt incremental path (`incremental_insert` / `incremental_merge`),

 * Otherwise:

   * do initial full build via `create_table_as`.